-The undersigned stockholder of Harmonic Inc., a Delaware corporation (the "Company"), hereby appoints Patrick J. Harshman and Sanjay Kalra, and each or either of them, as proxies of the undersigned, with full power of substitution, on behalf and in the name of the undersigned to represent the undersigned at the Annual Meeting of Stockholders of the Company to be held on Wednesday, June 5, 2019 or at any adjournment or postponement thereof, and to vote all shares of Common Stock which the undersigned would be entitled to vote if then and there personally present, on matters set forth on the reverse side of this ballot.
+The undersigned stockholder of Harmonic Inc., a Delaware corporation (the "Company"), hereby appoints Patrick J. Harshman and Sanjay Kalra, and each or either of them, as proxies of the undersigned, with full power of substitution, on behalf and in the name of the undersigned to represent the undersigned at the Annual Meeting of Stockholders of the Company to be held on Wednesday, June 10, 2020, held live via webcast www.virtualshareholdermeeting.com/HLIT2020 or at any adjournment or postponement thereof, and to vote all shares of Common Stock which the undersigned would be entitled to vote if then and there personally present, on matters set forth on the reverse side of this ballot.